shockch4rge/discord-hyperion/README.md

 -   [x] **Handy interaction handling**

     The initial setup for interactions is tiring.
 Setting up each directory for reading/parsing, deploying your slash/context menu commands - Hyperion handles all that automagically!
-Or you can choose to opt out and supply your own configuration.

 -   [ ] **Database support**